Cruising Info

 Small grocery, Sri Lanka

-Malaysia: Port Dickson had small shops only.
-Penang had many small shops and probably supermarkets, but we didn't stay long enough to find any.
-Langkawi had several supermarkets plus small shops and fresh markets.
-In Kuah (Langkawi) you'll find small shops that carry duty free liquor and specialty things like whole wheat flour and brown rice.
+Malaysia: Johor Bahru has everything.
+Port Dickson had small shops only.
+Penang had many small shops and excellent supermarkets.
+Langkawi has several good supermarkets plus small shops and fresh markets and cruiser‑processed fresh meats called "Sailor's".
+In Kuah (Langkawi) you'll find many shops that carry duty free liquor and specialty things like whole wheat flour and brown rice.
+Over in Borneo you'll find good markets and shops in Kuching, Miri, Kudat, Tawau, and especially Kota Kinabalu (KK).
+The duty free island of Labuan is especially good for alcohol products and chocolate but a bit skimpy on the general supermarket items like cereals or jams or special baking items.

 Thailand: In Phuket you can find just about anything.
-Unless you're anchored in Patong (where you can walk to Carrefour) or Ao Chalong (where you can walk to the wet market) you'll need to take a bus or tuk-tuk or, probably better for a big provision, rent a car.
+Unless you're anchored in Patong (where you can walk to Tesco) or Ao Chalong (where you can walk to the wet market) you'll need to take a bus or tuk-tuk or, probably better for a big provision, rent a car.
 We found baker’s supplies (whole wheat flour, grains, chocolate chips, cheddar cheese and cream cheese) in Phuket town at Gerbera House on Bangkok Road.
 There are fresh produce markets in Phuket town, Ao Chalong and Patong.
 The big supermarkets in the center of the island are: Tesco, Big C, and Festival.
-Big C is most like a K-Mart in USA (lots of items besides food), and has the cheapest Thai products.
+Big C is the most like a K-Mart in the USA with lots of items besides food, and has the cheapest Thai products.
 Festival and Tesco are good for meats and imports.
-Carrefour is the other big supermarket, which is in Patong.
-It's a French chain and has awesome imported cheeses and specialty items, plus all the normal supermarket things.
+Villa Market in Ao Chalong and in central Phuket have awesome imported cheeses and specialty items, plus all the normal supermarket things at fairly high prices.

-Here's an overview of what's available where, as of 2006-2007.
+Here's an overview of what's available where, as of 2015.
 This is just a rough guide, and can change, of course, over time.
 Just about anything you could want is available in Singapore, so I've not included it on the table.
+Chennai, India had awesome fresh food, but I recall the grocery stores being fairly basic.
+But who wants to cook when you can eat out in southern India?

-Item Indonesia Malaysia Thailand Sri Lanka Maldives NOTES
+Item Timor Leste Indonesia Malaysia Thailand India Sri Lanka Maldives NOTES

 and good